deebloo/angular-blueprint/README.md

 Angular-Blueprint
 =================

 Angular js seed project based on John Papa's Angular style guide and the Yeoman Angular generator.
+The goal is to have an out of the box scaffolding that will scale well for large complex applications.
+I am looking for input and help turning this into a generator (probably yeoman) and switching to gulp.

 Seed includes https://github.com/drewzboto/grunt-connect-proxy to hit outside APIs for development.
 The proxy is set up for the github API right now but can can be configured easily to hit your own api.
 (Yes I know githubs api does not require this!).

 Style Guide: https://github.com/johnpapa/angularjs-styleguide